lizardoluis/ast_postgis/README.md

       	EXECUTE PROCEDURE omtg_arcnodenetwork('bus_route_segment', 'geom', 'bus_stop', 'geom');

-Unfortunately, due to PostgreSQL limitations, for each relationship constraint, two triggers must be created, one for `INSERT` and `UPDATE` statements on one table and another trigger for `DELETE` statements at the second table of the relationship.
+Unfortunately, due to PostgreSQL limitations, for each relationship constraint, two triggers must be created, one for `INSERT` and `UPDATE` statements on one table and another trigger for `DELETE` statements on the second table of the relationship.
 All triggers must be fired `AFTER` a `STATEMENT` execution.